argarak/argarak.github.io/contents/articles/what-ive-been-up-to/bkup.md

 * [argarak.github.io](https://github.com/argarak/argarak.github.io) is this very page.
 It is hosted on Github pages, free client-side only hosting (therefore, no PHP or NodeJS scripts running on the server, only HTML, CSS and client-side Javascript).
 Some of the website's features include:
     * Static-site generation with the use of [Wintersmith](http://wintersmith.io/).
 This includes [Jade (now known as Pug)](https://pugjs.org/api/getting-started.html) HTML templating (the language compiles into HTML - [see this page's sources here](https://github.com/argarak/argarak.github.io/tree/dev/templates).)
 Also including the [Stylus](http://stylus-lang.com/) CSS preprocessor (compiles into CSS - [see this page's sources here](https://github.com/argarak/argarak.github.io/blob/dev/contents/css/main.styl).), custom plugins, automatic blog post templating, Jade referenced [header](https://github.com/argarak/argarak.github.io/blob/dev/templates/header.jade) and [footer](https://github.com/argarak/argarak.github.io/blob/dev/templates/footer.jade) pages, automatically generated [RSS](http://www.whatisrss.com/) [feed](/feed.xml), article [JSON](http://json.org/) file - for use in my Angular back-end, which brings me onto...
     * Angular integration.
-This allows my website to be more interactive ([Source](https://github.com/argarak/argarak.github.io/blob/dev/contents/js/angularMain.js)).
+This allows my website to be more interactive.
 For instance:
         * The redirection of pages without the need to refresh (with the use of [ui-router](https://github.com/angular-ui/ui-router))
         * Search capability on the [blog](/#/blog) page, also including the ability to filter by tag (which also requires the loading of the JSON file which stores all the article data);
         * Pre-loaders on the [repositories](/#/programs) and [microblogging](/#/microblog) pages;
         * Fetching of microblog data from my [pump.io](http://pump.io) provider, currently very inefficient since the data is parsed on a remote server, [feednami](https://sekando.com/docs/feednami), also this is why it is so slow to load;
         * And finally, the list of repositories on my [repositories](/#/programs) page, fetches data from the Github APIs.
-        * *Also note that I’m using version 1.x of the Angular framework*
+      *Also note that I’m using version 1.x of the Angular framework*
     * Use of the [Angular Material](https://material.angularjs.org/latest/) framework.
 This allows for flexible layouts, many types of elements, theming and colours which all follow the recent [Google Material guidelines](https://material.google.com/).
 Please note that my website does not fully follow the guidelines and does not intend to do so.
     * If you would like to know some history behind my website, see my article [“The Evolution of Argarak’s Nexus”](/#/articles/nexus-evolution?title=The Evolution of Argarak's Nexus).
 Do note that some of the information on this page is deprecated.
-    * FYI - This website is still not finished, there are many problems, especially with the support of various browsers.
-If any problems occur, please make a new issue at [the issues page](https://github.com/argarak/argarak.github.io/issues).

 <hr>